MerkDak/plinky-webusb-test/README.md

 - savePatch
 - error

 They should be pretty self-explanatory.
-The loadPatch and savePatch states invoke their own sub-machines, so you can keep track of the overall state easier.
-Look at the `PlinkyManager` to see how to interface with it.
+The loadPatch and savePatch states invoke their own child machines, so you can keep track of the overall state easier in the UI.

+### `PatchMachines`

+This file contains the child machines for patch loading and saving.